Bira/octopus-carnival/_posts/2022-11-27-abyssal-plague-demon.md

 The mechanics are functional, but pretty simplistic since the demons' main gimmick is being carriers for the Abyssal Plague.
 There's tons of more interesting opposition in MV:TNV.
 So, overall, my inclination is to give these monsters a pass.
-The next entires are better, I promise!
+The next entries are better, I promise!

 [1]: {{ "/projects/tnv" | relative_url }}